okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

     If the Okta username is overridden due to mapping from a provisioning-enabled app, the custom mapping appears in this section.

 * **User Creation & Matching**: Sets up matching rules to use when importing users from your application.
-Establishing matching criteria allows you to specify how an imported user is defined when creating a new user or mapping to an existing Okta user.
+Establishing matching criteria allows you to specify how an imported user is defined when creating a user or mapping to an existing Okta user.

   * **Imported user is an exact match to Okta user if**: Sets the matching criteria to determine when an imported user matches to an existing Okta user.
 To consider the new imported user an exact match, each option that you select must be true.
-Note that if you choose the third option, the first and second choices are disabled.
+If you choose the third option, the first and second choices are disabled.

-  * **Allow partial matches**: Permits partial matching when the first and last name of an imported user match those of an existing Okta user, but not the username or email address.
+  * **Allow partial matches**: Permits partial matching when the first and family name of an imported user match those of an existing Okta user, but not the username or email address.

   * **Confirm matched users**: Automates the confirmation or activation of existing users.
 If the option isn't selected, matches are confirmed manually.

   * **Confirm new users**: Automates the confirmation or activation of a newly imported user.
 If this option is selected, you can clear it during import confirmation.
-Note that this feature doesn't apply to users who already exist in Okta.
+This feature doesn't apply to users who exist in Okta.

 * **Profile & Lifecycle Sourcing**: Allows your downstream application to be a source for Okta user profiles.
 If enabled, your application appears in the list of profile sources on the [Profile Sources](https://help.okta.com/okta_help.htm?id=ext_Directory_Profile_Masters) page.